 Crude oil is the world’s most actively traded commodity, and it’s long been intertwined with geopolitics, the economy, weather, and other big-picture subjects.
 Through crude oil futures, traders can step into a global market that’s always moving.
 That also means oil futures can be volatile, swinging sharply up or down in response to difficult-to-predict events, such as storms, wars, and economic crises.

-How does someone buy oil futures (or sell them)?
+How does someone trade oil futures?
 Let’s count the ways and walk through a few basics.

 Futures contracts are standardized agreements between buyers and sellers: Both parties agree to buy or sell a specific amount of a particular commodity at a predetermined price at a specific date in the future.